 Several SWC walks go through the landscaped Arundel Park to the north-west of the town but the central section of this walk is through the other half of the original Norfolk Estate, Angmering Park.
-The first 3 km is the same as Extra Walk 100·2 (Arundel Circular) and starts with fine views of Arundel Castle, the principal seat of the Dukes of Norfolk.
+The first 3 km is the same as the Arundel Circular walk (#100·2) and starts with fine views of Arundel Castle, the principal seat of the Dukes of Norfolk.
 The massive castle dominates this hilltop town but the ornate Roman Catholic Cathedral and the parish church of St Nicholas also feature prominently on its skyline.

-After a stretch alongside the River Arun the walk enters the Angmering Park Estate, a traditional agricultural and sporting estate extending to some 6,750 acres.
-A renowned Stud Farm and Racing Stables at its centre are surrounded by land managed for forestry, farming and shooting.
-The route takes you through woodland and along an attractive open valley, then heads south-east through a more heavily wooded part of the estate to a lunch pub on its southern edge.
-Sadly, this is rather too close to one of the main roads which will detract from the remainder of the walk, the A27.
+After a stretch alongside the River Arun the walk enters the Angmering Park Estate, a traditional agricultural and sporting estate with a renowned Stud Farm and Racing Stables at its centre.
+The easterly route through this extensive estate takes you through an attractive open valley and a mix of commercial woodland and farmland, with a brief glimpse of Angmering Park House.
+The route then heads south through the village of Patching to a lunch pub on an old main road.

-The second half moves away from the worst of the road noise and goes through a mainly agricultural landscape to the village of Patching before turning southwards to an alternative lunch pub.
-An underpass gets you to the other side of the A27 and a gentle climb through a copse eventually brings you out onto Highdown Hill, a stretch of open downland owned by the National Trust with the remains of an Iron Age hill fort on its summit.
+The constant roar of traffic on the road's replacement is not far away, and an underpass takes you under the busy A27.
+After crossing the A280 a gentle climb through a copse eventually brings you out onto Highdown Hill, a stretch of open downland owned by the National Trust with the remains of an Iron Age hill fort on its summit.
 On a fine day there are far-reaching sea views east to the Seven Sisters and west to the Isle of Wight.

-The slopes of the South Downs were quarried for chalk and in the early 20thC Sir Frederick and Lady Stern were inspired to create a garden in the unpromising surroundings of an old chalk pit, building up a collection of rare plants and trees which is particularly attractive in spring and early summer.
+The slopes of the South Downs were quarried for chalk and in the early 20thC Sir Frederick and Lady Stern were inspired to create a garden in the unpromising surroundings of an old chalk pit, building up a fine collection of rare plants and trees.
 Together with a nearby tearoom and hotel bar for refreshment, a visit to “Worthing's best kept secret” (Highdown Gardens, free entry) makes a nice way to put off your descent to the coastal plain and an anti-climactic stretch alongside another busy main road (the A259) to the station.

 There are two ways to extend this walk by about an hour.
 At the (misleadingly-named) Goring-by-Sea station you can carry on towards the seafront and loop back from the popular Sea Lane Café to the station, an extra 4¼ km.
 Alternatively, from Highdown Gardens you can go back across Highdown Hill and continue through the quiet village of Angmering to its station, 4 km west of Goring.
 This Alternative Walk is 3¾ km longer than the direct ending to Goring-by-Sea.